awsdocs/amazon-sagemaker-developer-guide/doc_source/km-in-formats.md

 # K\-Means Response Formats<a name="km-in-formats"></a>

-All Amazon SageMaker built\-in algorithms adhere to the common input inference format described in [Common Data Formats \- Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
-This topic contains a list of the available output formats for the Amazon SageMaker k\-means algorithm\.
+All SageMaker built\-in algorithms adhere to the common input inference format described in [Common Data Formats \- Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
+This topic contains a list of the available output formats for the SageMaker k\-means algorithm\.

 ## JSON Response Format<a name="km-json"></a>